LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 ### Credential types (authentication types)
 There are several types of credentials that you can define to support [API integrations](conversation-builder-integrations-api-integrations.html):

 - **OAuth 2.0**: Use this when you require the use of an access token that's obtained via the OAuth 2.0 protocol.
-This is a more secure choice than others in this list.
+This and Mutual Authentication are more secure choices than others in this list.
 - **Mutual Authentication**: Use this when you require an industry-standard, two-way authentication protocol where both the client and the server authenticate each other.
-This is a more secure choice than others in this list.
+This and OAuth 2.0 are more secure choices than others in this list.
+- **Consumer Authentication**: Use this when you require the bot to make API calls on behalf of the consumer.
+With this type of credential, the consumer is sent an authentication link, uses it to authenticate, and obtains a token that is sent to the bot.
+This “delegates” access to the bot, so it can make the API calls.
 - **Basic Authentication**: Use this when the API has a permanent token that you always want to use.
 The token is created by the system using the user name and password that you specify.
 This is a simpler but less secure choice than others in this list.
 - **Access Token**: Use this when the API has a permanent token that you always want to use.
 You specify the token to use.
 This is a simpler but less secure choice than others in this list.